The Navigatorby Synthiam

 This skill is part of the ARC navigation messaging system.
 It is encouraged to read more about the Navigation Messaging System and learn compatible skills.
 This particular skill (The Navigator) operates on Level #1 of the NMS overview.
 This skill (The Navigator) requires a Level #3 Group #2 location/position sensor for operation.
 The location/positioning system will feed position data into the NMS, which this skill will use for navigation.
 See the NMS for compatible skills that provide location/position data.

 While your robot is driving around and navigating, this skill will log the trajectory.
 You define the waypoint and path points by manually driving your robot to various locations (waypoints).
 Once multiple path points are defined for a waypoint, you can instruct your robot to autonomously navigate to that exact waypoint (or back again) at any time.

 The map is currently hardcoded for 20x20 meters.

 1) Map control buttons for clearing trajectory and clearing the map.

-2) Current cartesian coordinates of the robot as reported by an NMS Level #3 Group #2 sensor (i.e. Intel T265, wheel encoders).
+2) The robot's current cartesian coordinates as reported by an NMS Level #3 Group #2 sensor (i.e., Intel T265, wheel encoders).

 3) Saved waypoints.
 Here you can add, remove and select waypoints.